 Lord of Raventree

-Lord Roderick Blackwood led a rebellion against his king, Humfrey I Teague, when he attempted to supress worship of the Old Gods.
-Roderick's son-in-law, King Arlan III Durrandon, led a stormlander host to help Lord Roderick and faced King Humfrey in the Battle of Six Kings.
-Roderick died in the battle and was succeded by his son as Lord of Raventree Hall while Arlan added the riverlands to his domain.
+Lord Roderick Blackwood led a rebellion against Humfrey I Teague, King of the Rivers and the Hills, when Humfrey attempted to suppress worship of the old gods.
+Roderick's son-in-law, King Arlan III Durrandon, led a stormlander host to help Lord Roderick.
+Roderick died during the campaign and House Teague was extinguished in the Battle of Six Kings, allowing the Storm King to add the riverlands to the domain of House Durrandon.

-Three centuries later, the domination of the riverlands passed to King Harwyn Hoare of the Iron Islands after he defeated Arlan's descendant, King Arrec Durrandon.
-Lady Agnes Blackwood and her sons marched against King Harwyn's ironborn but were attacked from behind by Lord Lothar Bracken and later executed when Lothar delivered them to Harwyn.
+Three centuries later, control of the riverlands passed to Harwyn Hoare, King of the Iron Islands, after he defeated Arlan's descendant, King Arrec Durrandon.
+Lady Agnes Blackwood and her sons marched against King Harwyn's ironborn, but they were attacked from behind by her rival, Lord Lothar Bracken, and killed by Harwyn after the battle.

-In 79 AC, Queen Alysanne Targaryen along with Lord Blackwood made preparations for the betrothal of her daughter, Princess Daella Targaryen to Lord Blackwood's son, Royce Blackwood.
-Unfortunatly, Daella got afraid when she learned the Blackwoods worshipped the Old Gods and the betrothal was called off.
+In 79 AC, Queen Alysanne Targaryen made preparations for the betrothal of her daughter, Princess Daella Targaryen to Lord Blackwood's son, Royce Blackwood.
+Daella became afraid when she learned the Blackwoods worshiped the old gods, however, and the betrothal was called off.

-During the reign of King Aegon III Targaryen, Lord Benjicot and a thousand Blackwood men supported Ser Robert Rowan's campaign to end the civil war in the Vale of Arryn.
-Benjicot and Lord Alyn Velaryon eventually forced the other claimants to accept Joffrey Arryn as Lord of the Eyrie.
-Lord Benjicot was present at the Great Council of 136 AC and could have become Aegon's new Hand if not for his young age.
+Lord Samwell Blackwood and his son Benjicot supported the blacks during the Dance of the Dragons.
+Young Bloody Ben Blackwood, Lord Elmo Tully, and Ser Oscar Tully were called the Lads by their men.
+After the war Lord Benjicot organized, with the help of his aunt Alysanne, a Widow Fair at Raventree.
+During the reign of King Aegon III Targaryen, Benjicot and a thousand Blackwood men supported Ser Robert Rowan's campaign to end the civil war in the Vale of Arryn; Benjicot and Lord Alyn Velaryon eventually forced the other claimants to accept Joffrey Arryn as Lord of the Eyrie.

 A Game of Thrones

-Lord Tytos Blackwood fights at the Battle of Riverrun, leading the remnants of the riverlands force back within the walls of Riverrun.
-During the Battle of the Camps, he leads a sortie from the castle that takes the middle Lannister camp in the rear and rescues Ser Edmure Tully.
+Lord Tytos Blackwood fights in the battle under the walls of Riverrun, leading the remnants of the riverlands force back within the walls of the castle.
+During the Battle of the Camps, he leads a sortie which takes the middle Lannister camp in the rear and rescues Ser Edmure Tully.
 He joins the other river lords in declaring Robb Stark to be King in the North.